readium/ts-toolkit/navigator/docs/epub/Decorations.md

 }
 ```

-`EpubNavigator` returns `true` for all built-in types and for any ID registered in `DecoratorConfig.decorationTemplates`.
+`EpubNavigator` returns `true` for all built-in types except `TextColor`, which requires the CSS Highlight API and returns `false` in browsers that do not support it.
+It also returns `true` for any ID registered in `DecoratorConfig.decorationTemplates`.
 This method is mainly useful for navigator-agnostic code that may run against non-HTML navigators.

-**Note**: While TextColor is supported, it has limitations with viewport width due to CSS Highlight API constraints.
+**Note**: `TextColor` has limitations with viewport width due to CSS Highlight API constraints.
 Page and Bounds widths are supported for TextColor.
 Use other decoration styles if viewport behavior is required.

 ## Activation (Click / Tap)